 What causes preeclampsia?

-The cause of preeclampsia is not known.
+The cause of preeclampsia is unknown.

 Who is at risk for preeclampsia?

-You are at higher risk of preeclampsia if you
+You are at higher risk of preeclampsia if you:

 - Had chronic high blood pressure or chronic kidney disease before pregnancy

 - Had high blood pressure or preeclampsia in a previous pregnancy

 - Are over age 40